Kepnang2/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Systems Engineering and Devops
-# TASK 3.
+# TASK 4.
-Create a script that counts the number of directories in the PATH.
+Create a script that lists environment variables.